UW Medicine Bias Reporting Tool

 What happens after I submit a report?

-A member of the BRT team will review the report and contact you to learn more about what happened, hear how it impacted you, and discuss resources.
+A member of the BRT team will review the report and contact you to learn more about what happened and discuss resources.
 The information you shared will be in our database, to provide us with an overall picture of what our students, trainees, staff and faculty are experiencing.
 The committee will determine what follow up options are available.
 Examples include asking facilities services to remove graffiti, providing support to an affected community or providing feedback to a department or individual.

 We understand sharing concerns can be difficult and we welcome anonymous reports.
 If you choose to report anonymously, please know our ability for follow-up will be limited.